As Amended at the Annual Convention in Visalia, California on August 29, 2020

 Section 4.06.
 Chartered Republican Assembly Membership Requirements.
 Chartered Republican Assemblies may set their own membership requirements in their bylaws, including the requirement for additional membership dues, subject to Section 4.07.

 Section 4.10.
 Members-at-Large.
 CRA members not assigned to a chartered Republican Assembly are members-at-large.
 The CRA Board of Directors shall have the exclusive authority to accept, reject, discipline, or terminate members-at-large.
-Members-at-large may not vote at Annual or Special Conventions, unless they are serving as voting members of the Board of Directors.
+Members-at-large may not vote at Annual or Special Conventions, unless they are serving as Delegates-at-Large.

 Section 4.11.
 Honorary Membership.
 By a two-thirds vote, the CRA Board of Directors or the board of directors of any chartered Republican Assembly may award Honorary Membership to any registered Republican.

 Section 4.13.
 Ratification of Bylaws.
-By joining CRA, every member, member-at-large, and chartered Republican Assembly ratifies and agrees to be bound by the CRA Bylaws and any subsequent amendments.
+By joining CRA, every member, member-at-large, Life Member, and chartered Republican Assembly ratifies and agrees to be bound by the CRA Bylaws and any subsequent amendments.

-ARTICLE V – TERMINATION OF CHARTER AND MEMBERSHIP
+ARTICLE VI – TERMINATION OF CHARTER AND MEMBERSHIP

 (a) Any CRA member may have his membership terminated or may be otherwise disciplined, after a hearing, by a two-thirds vote of the Board whenever the Board determines that the member has: